RoseSecurity/Kuzco/README.md

 # Kuzco

-Intelligently analyze your Terraform configurations to receive personalized recommendations for boosting efficiency, security, and performance.
+Intelligently analyze your Terraform configurations using local LLMs